fhyre/hevo/README.md

     Click `Run Query`.
 You should also see a message indicating that the table was successfully created.
 Go back to `Browse` and click where it says `Choose a table` and you should see a `users` table in the dropdown.
 13. On your local machine, open a terminal and navigate to the root of the project.
 14. In the terminal, enter the command `vercel link` and follow the instructions to link the project on Vercel to your local project.
-15. After successfully linking, still in the root of the project, type the command `vercel env pull .env` which should create a `.env` file.
+15. After successfully linking, still in the root of the project, type the command `vercel env pull .env` which should create a `.env` file at the root of the directory.
 16. In the `.env` file you will have to add four more **required** environment variables:
     <br><br>
     ```